Larry Brown (basketball): San Antonio Spurs: 1988–1992

 Brown was hired to coach the San Antonio Spurs in 1988, signing a five-year, $3.5 million contract.
 With Brown at the helm, the Spurs won two consecutive Midwest Division titles.
 In his second season, the Spurs, led by David Robinson–who finally joined the Spurs after serving his two-year naval commitment–vaulted from the worst record in franchise history to the best.
 Brown remained with the Spurs until he was fired on January 21, 1992.
+He described his tenure later as a rocky one in his press conference for his next coaching position, saying "In San Antonio, we won 21 games my first year, and that never satisfied our owner (referring to Red McCombs).
+From Day 1, I felt he felt he made a terrible mistake in hiring me, and no matter what we did after that I always felt that was the case...I have a commitment from the Clippers.
+I think they made a statement, and I think that statement will be made to the players.
+I don't know if our players in San Antonio ever felt that I was in control of the basketball end."

 Los Angeles Clippers: 1992–1993

 On February 7, 1992, Brown was hired to coach the Los Angeles Clippers.
-He took a sub-.500 team in 1992 and guided them to their first winning season since the franchise moved to Los Angeles and their first playoff berth since they were the Buffalo Braves.
+He took a sub-.500 team in 1992 and guided them to their first winning season since the franchise moved to Los Angeles and their first playoff berth since they were the Buffalo Braves in 1976.
 He followed that up the next season with another playoff appearance in 1993.
 Brown resigned his position on May 21, 1993.
+The Clippers claimed to be surprised by the move, as he left with two years remaining on a contract that paid him $750,000 a year while on vacation in May.
+Brown claimed he resigned in February, which they accepted, although he stated that they tried to later offer him a contract for life (with a request from owner Donald Sterling himself) that they did not follow up on.
+He was the first fulltime Clippers coach to finish with a winning record in his tenure and the only one until Vinny Del Negro twenty years later.

 Indiana Pacers: 1993–1997

 Brown was hired by the Indiana Pacers in June 1993.
-Under Brown, the Pacers went to two straight conference finals, their first ever.
-He resigned his position in 1997.
+Prior to Brown being their coach, the Pacers had never won a postseason series since joining the NBA.
+He proceeded to lead them to the conference finals on two occasions.
+On December 13, 1996, he won his 594th game as an NBA coach with a 97–94 victory over the Boston Celtics.
+Combined with his wins in the NCAA and the ABA, it was his 1,000th combined win as a head coach.
+He resigned his position on April 30, 1997, citing his frustration with the team's inability to advance past the conference finals, which he felt was his responsibility.
+In four seasons, he had gone 190–138.